Top skills

 7. Snow Removal

-You may need to up your rural skills for this colder climate rural area.
+You may need to up your rural skills for this colder rural area.

-Whichever method you choose, make sure you’re prepared for the challenges of winter in a rural area.
+No matter which method you choose, ensure you are prepared for the challenges of winter in a rural area.

 wood cutting in rural areas